crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 It's difficult to choose translations for the different types of magic users.
 I've gone with:

 - Wizard -> Zauberer (because that's what they used for Harry Potter)
-- the Enchantress -> die Hexenmeisterin (Google Translate and leo.org both gave me "die Zauberin", but I think this sounds better)
+- the Enchantress -> die Zauberin, retaining the double-meaning
 - Sorcerer -> Hexenmeister
 - Mage -> Magier (so Earth Mage -> Erdmagier, etc.)
 - Shifter -> Verschieber (because verschieben means to move, displace)